-4. CPS 4.1 The CPS has responsibility for taking over the conduct of all criminal proceedings instituted by the police in England and Wales.
-The CPS the police in respect of criminal offences.
-The CPS prosecutes all king criminal offences, including fraud.
-Fraud cases may be prosecuted by offices but the most serious and complex fraud cases will be prosecuted to centrally.
-5. ACPO and ACPO(S) 5.1 ACPO represents the police forces of England, Wales, and Northern Ireland.
+4.1 The CPS has responsibility for taking over the conduct of all criminal proceedings instituted by the police in England and Wales.
+The CPS may advise the police in respect of criminal offences.
+The CPS prosecutes all kinds of criminal offences, including fraud.
+Fraud cases may be prosecuted by local CPS offices but the most serious and complex fraud cases will be prosecuted centrally.

+5. ACPO and ACPO(S)

+5.1 ACPO represents the police forces of England, Wales, and Northern Ireland.
 ACPO represents the police forces of Scotland.

+6. COPFS

-6. COPFS 6.1 The investigation and prosecution of crime in Scotland is the responsibility of the Lord Advocate, who is the head of the COPFS, which comprises Procurators Fiscal and their Deputes, who are answerable to the Lord Advocate.
+6.1 The investigation and prosecution of crime in Scotland is the responsibility of the Lord Advocate, who is the head of the COPFS, which comprises Procurators Fiscal and their Deputes, who are answerable to the Lord Advocate.
 The Procurator Fiscal is the sole public prosecutor in Scotland, prosecuting cases reported not only by the police but all regulatory departments and agencies.
 All prosecutions before a jury, both in the High Court of Justiciary and in the Sheriff Court, run in the name of the Lord Advocate; all other prosecutions run in the name of the local Procurator Fiscal.
 The Head Office of the Procurator Fiscal Service is the Crown Office and the Unit within the Crown Office which deals with serious and complex fraud cases and with the investigation of cases of interest or concern to the Financial Services Authority is the National Casework Division: the remit of this Unit is directly comparable to that of the Serious Fraud Office.

-7. The PPS 7.1 The PPS is responsible for the prosecution of all offences on indictment in Northern Ireland, other than offences prosecuted by the Serious Fraud Office.
+7. The PPS

+7.1 The PPS is responsible for the prosecution of all offences on indictment in Northern Ireland, other than offences prosecuted by the Serious Fraud Office.
 The PPS is also responsible for the prosecution of certain summary offences, including offences reported to it by any government department.
 Transitional provisions applying to the Enforcement Guide

-(1) (2) (3) (4) (5) (6)

-Material to Transitional provision Transitional Regulatory

-which the provision Guide

-transitional dates in provision

-provision force: coming into

-applies force

-1 EG EG takes effect on 28 August From 28 28 August

-2007, save to the extent August 2007 2007

-described below.

-The FSA's enforcement

-policy will continue to be as

-described in the Enforcement

-manual (ENF) in relation to

-any statutory notice or related

-notice given on or after 28

-August where a warning

-notice, first supervisory

-notice or decision notice was

-given by the FSA before 28

-August in relation to the same

-matter.
+(1) (2) Material to which the transitional provision applies (3) (4) Transitional provision (5) Transitional provision dates in force: (6) Regulatory Guide provision coming into force 1 EG EG takes effect on 28 August 2007, save to the extent described below.
+The FSA 's enforcement policy will continue to be as described in the Enforcement manual (ENF) in relation to any statutory notice or related notice given on or after 28 August where a warning notice, first supervisory notice or decision notice was given by the FSA before 28 August in relation to the same matter.
+From 28 August 2007 28 August 2007